DevTipHub/browsersync-with-gulp/README.md

-# browsersync-with-gulp
-From the article: Add BrowserSync to your Gulp workflow
+# Add BrowserSync to your Gulp workflow

-## Installation Steps

-npm install -g browser-sync

-sudo npm install
+This is the example code demonstrating various methods of interacting with BrowserSync via Gulp.

+Please view the <a href="http://devtiphub.com/add-browsersync-to-your-gulp-workflow/" target="_blank">article</a> for more information.